-&lt;sup>1 The gender-exclusive language here is found in the Book of Order and is derived from Matthew 28:19.
+1 The gender-exclusive language here is found in the Book of Order and is derived from Matthew 28:19.

-- v.
-The Commission will report to each Presbytery's council. - vi.
+- vi.
 The Commission will be authorized and expected to have the following responsibilities: - a) Develop a shared set of personnel policies that will guide the work and offer processes for the staff to use. - b) Review and support the staff. - c) Conduct an initial six-month review of all staff members. - d) Conduct an annual review of all staff members for the first year.
 The Commission will receive the annual reviews of the Office Manager and any other support staff from the Administrative Executive in subsequent years. - e) Mentor the staff, providing support, clarifying responsibilities and answering questions as needed. - f) Discipline staff members as needed, following established policies for addressing issues and concerns that arise. - g) Fire staff members who do not meet performance and/or behavioral expectations using due process as articulated in the adopted personnel policies.
 In the case of the Administrative Executive, which includes the Stated Clerk role, the Commission will recommend termination and an interim Stated Clerk candidate to each Presbytery for action.

 h.
-The Permanent Judicial Commission\
+The Permanent Judicial Commission